 It’s food science that investigates the chemical and physical transformation of ingredients that occur in cooking.

-Typically, Boba is made with a mixture of fruit juice (without calcium) mixed with powdered sodium alginate, then dripped in a cold mixture of calcium chloride.
+Typically, Boba is made with a mixture of fruit juice (without calcium) mixed with powdered sodium alginate, then dripped in a cold calcium chloride mixture.

 For this recipe, we are going to use ingredients that you can find easily at a grocery store: vegetable oil, Gatorade, and agar powder (found in the Asian food section).